 If the meter is found to be measuring outside of a +/- 5% threshold for accuracy, the data must be adjusted for the period beginning with the last successful field check or calibration event up until the meter is confirmed to be in calibration (unless the last event occurred during the prior reporting period, in which case adjustment is made back to the beginning of the current reporting period).
+Refer to the scaling procedures for meters outside of the accuracy threshold provided below.
 If, at the time of the failed field check, the meter is cleaned and checked again, with the "as-left" condition found to be within the accuracy threshold, a full calibration is not required for that piece of equipment.
 This shall be considered a failed field check, followed by a successful field check.
 The data adjustment shall be based on the percent drift recorded at the time of the failed field check.
 However, if the "as-left" condition remains outside of the +/- 5% accuracy threshold (whether or not additional cleaning and accuracy testing occurs), calibration by the manufacturer or a certified service provider is required for that piece of equipment.